Powell Liberty Historical Society

 Description

-The Powell Historical Society bought Liberty Townshp's first fire truck, a 1949 Chevrolet.
-LTFD firefighters helped the historical society restore the fire truck to its' original condition.
+The Powell Historical Society bought Liberty Township's first fire truck, a 1949 Chevrolet.
+Liberty Township Fire Department firefighters helped the historical society restore the fire truck to its' original condition.

 KeyWords